Experience Unmatched Clarity with Refractive Lens Exchange (RLE) and Light Adjustable Lens Technology

-Game Changing Technology: Will Vision is pleased to be one of only a few select vision correction centers in the Pacific Northwest to offer Refractive Lens Exchange (RLE) using the innovative Light Adjustable Lens (LAL) technology from RxSight®, a groundbreaking solution for those seeking exceptional clarity for both near and distance vision.
-Light adjustability takes lens replacement surgery to a level of precision and predictability that has heretofore been impossible.
+Expertise You Can Trust: Game-Changing RLE Technology in the Pacific Northwest Will Vision is proud to be one of only a few select vision correction centers in the Pacific Northwest offering Refractive Lens Exchange (RLE) using the innovative Light Adjustable Lens (LAL) technology from RxSight®.
+For those seeking exceptional, customizable clarity for both near and distance vision, this is a groundbreaking solution.
+The LAL’s light adjustability capability takes lens replacement surgery to a level of precision and predictability that was previously impossible, setting a new standard for vision certainty and patient confidence.

-Nobel Prize Winner’s Innovation: The creation of a Nobel Prize winner in polymer chemistry, the light adjustable lens is not just your father’s RLE.
-No indeed.
-The light adjustable lens from RxSight® provides control over vision outcomes in a manner that has never before been possible, making it the leading option for vision correction today.
-In fact, outside of Lasik, there is no bigger game-changer in the field of vision correction procedures than RLE with the light adjustable lens.
+Created by a Nobel Prize winner in polymer chemistry, the Light Adjustable Lens is not the RLE of the past.
+The LAL from RxSight® provides control over vision outcomes in a manner that has never before been possible, making it the leading option for lens-based vision correction today.
+In fact, outside of LASIK, there is no bigger game-changer in vision correction procedures than RLE with the Light Adjustable Lens.

-The LAL Solution for RLE: Refractive Lens Exchange in previous years could leave patients disappointed with their visual results.
-This was not due to problems with the procedure itself, but rather the fact that the surgeon had to perfectly predict the power of lens to implant into the eye in advance of the procedure.
-Occasionally, due to variations in patient anatomy and healing, such predictions were not accurate, and the patient would be left with the need for glasses.
+Historically, Refractive Lens Exchange could sometimes leave patients frustrated with their final visual results.
+This was not due to the procedure itself, but because the surgeon had to perfectly predict the lens power needed in advance of the procedure.
+Occasionally, due to subtle variations in individual eye anatomy or the healing process, these predictions were not accurate, forcing the patient to still rely on glasses.

-Test Drive Your Vision Before Lock-in: With the light adjustability of the lens from RxSight® the surgeon can change the power of the implanted lens after the lens is implanted and the eye has healed.
-This capacity effectively neutralizes those errors induced by individual eye anatomy or eye healing.
+With the unique light adjustability of the LAL from RxSight®, the surgeon can safely change the power of the implanted lens after the lens is in place and the eye has healed.
+This capacity effectively neutralizes those residual errors induced by individual anatomy or healing.

-Even more exciting, the process of light adjustment allows the surgeon to fine tune the balance between distance and near vision and allows the patient to “test-drive” their vision before the lens power adjustment is “locked-in.”
-So not only is the lens adjustable postoperatively, it is possible to shift the focus from distance to near and back to distance depending on the needs and desires of the patient.
+Even more exciting, this process allows the surgeon to fine-tune the balance between distance and near vision, empowering the patient to “test-drive” and approve their vision before the lens power adjustment is permanently “locked-in.”
+The focus can be dynamically shifted from distance to near and back, ensuring the outcome meets the patient’s exact lifestyle needs and desires.

-The light adjustable lens from RxSight® has changed all that.
-The light adjustable lens delivers a dynamic range of focus using a lens that is of a monofocal design, the latter virtually eliminating the halos, glare, dysphotopsias, and the potential loss of contrast sensitivity of older multifocal implant designs.
-With the LAL from RxSight® the lens can be modified with their proprietary Light Delivery Device (LDD) which uses a specific wavelength of light to create extended depth of focus capabilities – the latter providing clear vision functionality ranging from distance to near.
+The Light Adjustable Lens from RxSight® has solved this problem.
+The LAL delivers an extended dynamic range of focus using a lens that is of a monofocal design.
+This virtually eliminates the halos, glare, and potential loss of contrast sensitivity associated with older multifocal implants.
+Using RxSight®’s proprietary Light Delivery Device (LDD), the LAL can be modified with a specific wavelength of light to create the Extended Depth of Focus (EDOF) capabilities that provide clear, functional vision ranging from distance to near.

 What is RLE with LAL?